Frequently Asked Questions

 There are 25 schools total including 4 boarding houses, 8 villages schools, which provide education to both boys and girls from pre-school through high school.

 Currently, there are approximately 6,000 students and 500 staff.

 Do Muslims and Christians study together?

-Yes, Muslim and Christians study side by side in the PEB schools (approximately 70 percent of students are Muslim and 30 percent are Christian).
-There is no attempt to convert Muslim students.
-Christians have Bible teachers, and Muslim students have access to Islamic studies taught according to the law of Pakistan.
+Yes, Muslim and Christians study side by side in the PEB schools (approximately 42 percent of students are Muslim and 58 percent are Christian).
+Christian students have Bible teachers, and Muslim students have access to Islamic studies taught according to the law of Pakistan.
 Because all faiths learn together and are respected, students learn the values of tolerance, respect, and love which lead to a more peaceful society.